 Substitutions for core courses are generally not permitted and are approved only in rare circumstances by the DGS and the Graduate Program Coordinator.
 Those students who have previously taken MAS 425 cannot count MAS 525 toward their master's degree.
 Any substitution of strand electives must first be approved by the DGS and the Graduate Program Coordinator.
-All course substitutions, including independent study classes and internships, must be cleared by the Major Advisor and the Graduate Program Coordinator to obtain a Petition for Course Substitution.
+All course substitutions, including independent study classes and internships, must be cleared by the Major Advisor and the Graduate Program Coordinator at the time of registration for classes.
+Please contact the Graduate Program Coordinator to obtain a Petition for Course Substitution.